AyoCodess/Facebook-Clone-Functional-NextJs-Firebase-Tailwind-Typescript/README.md

 The design is based off the facebook platform.

-This project was mainly used to keep my css skills sharp and to try out nextAuth (User Authentication feature)
+This project was mainly used to keep my css skills sharp, get familiar with firebase and to try out nextAuth (User Authentication package)

 ## Features

 1. Facebook, Google and Github Login enabled
 2. Custom login page
-3. Can share a post with or without an image and display it the UI just like Facebook
+3. You can share a post with or without an image and display it the UI just like Facebook
+4. Your data is persisbed via firebase.
+5. You will only posts linked to the account you signed up with, so get posting!
-4. Sleek design
+6. Sleek design
-5. Light/Dark mode
+7. Light/Dark mode
-6. Mobile first approach
+8. Mobile first approach
-7. error messages for api failures (firebaase quotra exceeded) as this app is on the free plan
+9. error messages for api failures (firebaase quotra exceeded) as this app is on the free plan